-SAVE THE DATE: April, 2021
+SAVE THE DATE: April 23, 2021

-Marygrove College is proud to be entering the fourth decade of the Contemporary American Authors Lecture Series.
+Marygrove is proud to be entering the fourth decade of the Contemporary American Authors Lecture Series.
 From the great Gloria Naylor in 1989 to National Slam Champion Elizabeth Acevedo in 2019, Marygrove has brought significant African American authors to the attention of thousands in the Metro Detroit community.

 Marygrove is thrilled to announce Roxane Gay as our 32nd Contemporary American Author.
 This is the most exciting way to enter a new decade of our signature event in the city of Detroit.
 Gay is one of today’s most talked-about writers because her work is edgy and thought-provoking on current issues involving feminism, race, gender, popular culture.